trade-tariff/trade-tariff-tech-docs/source/manual/how-to-disaster-recovery.html.md

     - Under **Source**, select `trade-tariff-be-rd-production`
 15. Scroll to the bottom of the page.
 Select **Launch instance**

-## Database Security Group Configuration
+### Database Security Group Configuration

-16. **Configure database security group** to allow the EC2 instance access:
+16. **Configure database security group** to allow the EC2 instance access to complete the restore:
     - On the EC2 page, select **Security Groups**
     - Search for `trade-tariff-be-rd-production`.
 Select the security group
     - Under **Actions**, select **Edit inbound rules**